Raigyo/parcel-bundler/readme.md

 ![parcel-logo](img-readme/parcel-logo.png)

 *Parcel.js is a bundler just like rollup, webpack, browserify but its zero-config/no-config and supports bundling the whole web app not just javascript files.
 Although few bundlers are only Javascript centered.
-Bundlers like Webpack, Parcel.js are web app bundlers which includes Javascript, it's variants and the whole ecosystem, Images, Stylesheets, Template engines.
-The above image from webpack sums up what webapp bundlers are.*
+Bundlers like Webpack, Parcel.js are web app bundlers which includes Javascript, it's variants and the whole ecosystem, Images, Stylesheets, Template engines.*

+## Concepts

+- Assets: Out of the box support for JS, CSS, HTML, file assets.
+Parcel Detect all the dependecies declare them and build a tree with dependencies

+- [Transformers](https://github.com/parcel-bundler/parcel/tree/v2/packages/transformers): Babel, PostCss... to transform the code.

+- [Packagers](https://github.com/parcel-bundler/parcel/tree/v2/packages/packagers): manage behaviours a the end of the chain.

 ## How to use?